Student Veteran Admission

 - Official transcripts from any college previously attended.
 Students who have completed fewer than 27 college credits that count toward RMC core curriculum requirements and/or an RMC established major will need to also submit high school transcripts and ACT/SAT score;

-- Obtain military transcripts; and
+- Obtain military transcripts; Air Force Community College transcripts can be obtained here and

 - A personal essay and two letters of recommendation may be required.